Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Performance and scaling

 \section{Performance and scaling}

 The entire motivation for \quokka~is to achieve high performance on RHD problems run on GPUs.
 We therefore next test the performance and scaling of the code.
 All the tests we present were performed on the Gadi supercomputer at the National Computational Infrastructure\footnote{\url{https://nci.org.au/our-systems/hpc-systems}}, using the gpuvolta nodes.
-Each node has 2 24-core Intel Xeon Platinum 8268 (Cascade Lake) 2.9 GHz CPUs and 4 Nvidia Tesla Volta V100-SXM2-32GB GPUs.
+Each node has 2 24-core Intel Xeon Platinum 8268 (Cascade Lake) 2.9 GHz CPUs and 4 Nvidia Tesla Volta V100-SXM2-32GB GPUs connected to each other in an all-to-all topology with NVLink 2.0.
 Nodes are coupled via HDR InfiniBand in a Dragonfly+ topology.